Prashanthsrn/2026-nyc-hackathon/drawbluff-v2/README.md

 # DrawBluff v2

 A pass-and-play drawing game with dual AI judges powered by Gemini 2.5 Flash.
+Team Members : Prashanth Sreenivasan, Vaibhav rouduri

 ## How It Works